Home ยป Recipes ยป Popular ยป Baking

 Let cool, and fold in marshmallows and vanilla extract quickly.
 I like to throw my marshmallows in the freezer for 10 minutes before this step to prevent them from melting all together.

-Pour the mixture into a lined 8×8 or 9×9 inch square pan and spread evenly.
+Pour the mixture into a lined 8×8 or 9ร—9 inch square pan and spread evenly.
 Refrigerate for 1 hour minimum to set, then cut into bars.
-Store in refrigerator or freezer (I actually prefer my peanut butter butterscotch marshmallow squares straight from the freezer).
+Store in refrigerator or freezer in an airtight container (I actually prefer my confetti bars straight from the freezer).

 Peanut butter confetti bars on parchment paper with pink napkin in background.